sgp2021/sgp2021.github.io/content/_index.md

 ## Response to Pandemic

-SGP 2021 will be a _**purely remote event**_ hosted over the internet.
+SGP 2021 was a _**purely remote event**_ hosted over the internet.
-While sadly there will be no in-person events in Toronto, the [organizational team](/organization) is enthusiastic about the opportunities created by hosting a remote event.
+While sadly there was be no in-person events in Toronto, the [organizational team](/organization) was enthusiastic about the opportunities created by hosting a remote event.
-Please check back frequently for more details.